harveybc/feature-eng/README.md

 * __--input_file <filename>__: The only mandatory parameter, is the filename for the input dataset to be processed with a plugin.
 * __--output_file <filename>__: (Optional) Filename for the output dataset.
 Defaults to the input dataset with the .output extension.
 * __--input_config_file <filename>__: (Optional) Imports an existing configuration file and processes a dataset with it.
-* __--output_config_file <filename>__: (Optional) Filename for the output configuration containing rows trimmed in columns 0 and columns trimmed in column 1.
-Defaults
+* __--output_config_file <filename>__: (Optional) Filename for the output configuration that can be used to process other datasets.

 ## Examples of usage

-The following examples show both the class method and command line uses for one module, for examples of other modules, please see the specific module´s documentation.
+The following examples show both the class method and command line uses for one module, for examples of other plugins, please see the specific module´s documentation.

 ### Example: Usage via CLI to list installed plugins